 Carnegie Mellon University is top-choice for numerous students.
-The college prides itself on its holistic approach to accepting students — so if you have your eye on one of the undergraduate colleges within CMU, you’ll need to excel not just in academics, but in your extracurriculars as well.
-And the best way to prove that you are CMU material is by mastering the Carnegie Mellon supplemental essays 2020-2021.
+The college prides itself on its holistic approach to accepting students—so if you have your eye on one of the undergraduate colleges within CMU, you’ll need to excel not just in academics, but in your extracurriculars as well.
+And the best way to prove that you are CMU material is by mastering the Carnegie Mellon supplemental essays 2021-2022.

 Most students choose their intended major or area of study based on a passion or inspiration that’s developed over time – what passion or inspiration led you to choose this area of study?
 (300 word maximum)

-While 300 words is not a lot, make sure to assert your interest in the subject into your essay as well.
+While 300 words is not a lot, make sure to assert your interest in the subject in your essay as well.
 Mention any anecdote or example that conveys your passion for the field.
 Elaborate on how your experiences and exploration of the topics within the discipline so far make you a strong candidate for the program.
-If there have been any ways you’ve actively pursued your interest - such as working at a lab in preparation for a Chemical Engineering or Mathematical Sciences major, mention them in a sentence or two.
+If there have been any ways you’ve actively pursued your interest—such as working at a lab in preparation for a Chemical Engineering or Mathematical Sciences major, mention them in a sentence or two.